RPIFisherman/APS-app/README.md

 ## Requirements

-- Java 21 or above is recommended.
-Otherwise, need to change some of the code to make it compatible with Java 8.
-See ``NOTE`` tags in the code.
+- Java 8 is recommended, other version may not work.
-- Maven 3.
-I test with maven
+- Maven 3.9.6 is recommended, other version may not work.

 ## APSDemo:
 ![APSDemo Structure](docs/APSDemo_structure.png)